HpWang-whu/YOHO/README.md

 # You Only Match Once: Point Cloud Registration with Rotation-equivariant Descriptors

-In this paper, we propose a novel local descriptor-based framework, called You Only Match Once (YOMO), for the registration of two unaligned point clouds.
+In this paper, we propose a novel local descriptor-based framework, called You Only Match Once (YOHO), for the registration of two unaligned point clouds.
 In contrast to most existing local descriptors which rely on a fragile local reference frame to gain rotation invariance, the proposed descriptor achieves the rotation invariance by recent technologies of group equivariant feature learning, which brings more robustness to point density and noise.
-Meanwhile, the descriptor in YOMO also has a rotation-equivariant part, which enables us to estimate the registration from just one correspondence.
-Such property reduces the searching space for feasible transformations, thus greatly improves both the accuracy and the efficiency of YOMO.
-Extensive experiments show that YOMO achieves superior performances with much fewer needed RANSAC iterations on three widely-used datasets, the 3DMatch/3DLoMatch datasets and the ETH dataset.
+Meanwhile, the descriptor in YOHO also has a rotation-equivariant part, which enables us to estimate the registration from just one correspondence.
+Such property reduces the searching space for feasible transformations, thus greatly improves both the accuracy and the efficiency of YOHO.
+Extensive experiments show that YOHO achieves superior performances with much fewer needed RANSAC iterations on three widely-used datasets, the 3DMatch/3DLoMatch datasets and the ETH dataset.

 ## News

-- 2021.7.6 The code of the FCGF backbone YOMO is released.
+- 2021.7.6 The code of the FCGF backbone YOHO is released.

 ## Performance and efficiency